Following Arctic Fashion

 For 16 years Mari Karlstad and Marit Anne Hauan have explored Europe’s largest ethnic festival, Riddu Riđđu, with a camera and an open mind.
 This has resulted in the exhibition Following Arctic Fashion, which includes 10 full-size portrait photos of the festival participants in their attire.

 The Riddu Riđđu festival takes place on a grassy field in Manndalen in Kåfjord municipality.
 The festival is a happening the week it lasts, and it has its own exquisite aesthetics.
-People arrive in their Sami customs, trousers, summer costumes, shawls, earrings, reindeer skin shoes, sweaters, vests, hooded capes, and make the festival happen.
+People arrive in their Sami costumes, trousers, summer costumes, shawls, earrings, reindeer skin shoes, sweaters, vests, hooded capes, and make the festival happen.
 With colours, quality, tailoring, and design, Riddu is transformed into a special and colourful meeting place for identity, ethnicity, culture and hope.

 Please note that the exhibition opening will be in norwegian!